 Software availability

 As mentioned in section 4.1.3, software availability is a function of software reliability and maintainability.
-The more reliable is the software and the shorter the time needed for its maintenance, the higher is the probability that the software is available when required.
+The more reliable the software and the shorter the time needed for its maintenance, the higher the probability that the software is available when required.

 Software availability requirements derive from system availability requirements.
 As described in [ECSS-Q-30-09] clause 5.2, there are different ways to specify system availability requirements, e.g. availability during mission lifetime for a specified service, or percentage of successfully delivered products.
-[ECSS-Q-30-09] 5.1.2c. requires that each availability requirements specified in a quantitative form.
+[ECSS-Q-30-09] 5.1.2c. requires that each availability requirements be specified in a quantitative form.
 While analytical and statistical methods can be applied for the availability assessment of hardware products, the bespoke nature of most of space software items does not allow the use of these methods to assess the compliance of software with quantitative availability requirements.
 As a matter of fact, the availability assessment documents for spacecraft do not usually cover the on-board software.

 Nevertheless, the contribution of software to system (un)availability can be significant, especially for software intensive systems.
 For example, for a Payload Data Ground Segment, which is mainly composed of software and commercial workstations, a primary dependability requirement can be: "The PDGS shall deliver 98,5 % of the processed data […] in time and complete.
 The above requirements shall not be degraded for more than one day".
-To claim compliance which such a requirement, the supplier should in the first instance be able to demonstrate that suitable engineering and product assurance measures have been put in place to provide confidence in the capability of the software to meet the imposed availability requirements.
+To claim compliance with such a requirement, the supplier in the first instance is expected to demonstrate that suitable engineering and product assurance measures have been put in place to provide confidence in the capability of the software to meet the imposed availability requirements.
 The assessment of the suitability of those measures can only be left to engineering judgement and customer approval, but certain criteria can be used to guide the software availability assessment.

-The consequences of the software unavailability should be evaluated.
-This would basically correspond to analyze the effects of software-caused failures leading to the unavailability of the function(s) implemented by software, and to estimate the worst potential consequences (see [ECSS-Q-30-02] requirement 4.1f.4).
+The consequences of the software unavailability are to be evaluated.
+This would basically correspond to analyse the effects of software-caused failures leading to the unavailability of the function(s) implemented by software, and to estimate the worst potential consequences (see [ECSS-Q-30-02] requirement 4.1f.4).
 If the time needed to restore the failed software function(s) is considerable, this could lead to major mission degradation (e.g. data processing facility not available to provide emergency- or security-related Earth observation data within a useful time).
 In some cases, the software unavailability in particular system states or modes (e.g. for a ground segment during satellite’s LEOP) could jeopardize a mission.
 The classification of software unavailability based on its worst potential consequences can be used to determine the criticality of the software, and therefore to select the applicable engineering and product assurance requirements.

 Reliability is a major contributor to availability.
 Improving the reliability of the software increases its availability.
-The engineering methods mentioned in section 6.56.4 should be applied to an extent which is commensurate with the degree of system availability required.
-It should be noted that, for a given system, even though the worst consequences of any individual system failures are negligible, frequent software-caused failures (requiring analysis, correction, verification and installation) could have a significant impact on system availability.
+The engineering methods mentioned in section 6.5 are to be applied to an extent that is commensurate with the required degree of system availability.
+It is worth noting that, for a given system, even though the worst consequences of any individual system failures are negligible, frequent software-caused failures (requiring analysis, correction, verification and installation) might have a significant impact on system availability.